carstenwindler/config/README.md

 ## Why one more config package?

-This package started as even simplier config class I added to a project once, and I kept using and improving it.
+This package started as even simpler config class I added to a project once, and I kept using and improving it.
 Add some point, I decided to publish it as a package.
 There are good reasons for using other (bigger) packages for sure, but if you  just need a configuration class that won't add any overhead to your project, it might be the right choice.

 ### Cascading configs